 That makes sense.
 If you're allergic — to lactose, the sugar in milk, or to casein, a protein in milk — you'll likely also experience digestive issues after eating dairy, says Kirkpatrick.
 These kinds of dairy intolerances are impacted by genetics, and one Cornell University study found that people who had the ability to digest milk were mostly from places where dairy cows could be “raised safely and economically.”

 "The implication is that harsh climates and dangerous diseases negatively impact dairy herding and geographically restrict the availability of milk, and that humans have physiologically adapted to that," evolutionary biologist Paul Sherman, a professor of neurobiology and behaviour at Cornell, explained in the Cornell Chronicle.

 Pro: Dairy might be good for your heart and bones

-Another study in the British Journal of Nutrition found that fermented dairy products like yogurt — which contain probiotics, a.k.a. good-for-you bacteria — were associated with lower risk of coronary heart disease.
+Another study in the British Journal of Nutrition found that fermented dairy products like yoghurt — which contain probiotics, a.k.a. good-for-you bacteria — were associated with a lower risk of coronary heart disease.
 (However, it found that non-fermented dairy products were associated with a higher risk.)